 If you sell on eBay, you will probably have heard of eBay Managed Payments, a new checkout experience that enables eBay to manage the end-to-end payment experience on their platform.
 In the UK, eBay sellers have started moving to this new experience.
 If you’re eligible for PayPal Working Capital, or have an open advance, here is some information on how the move may impact you and your business.

-What is eBay Managed Payments and will I still be able to use PayPal as a checkout option?
+What is eBay Managed Payments, and will I still be able to use PayPal as a checkout option?

-You can currently make additional repayments via your PayPal Working Capital dashboard, directly from your bank account linked to your PayPal wallet, or from your PayPal balance.
+You can make additional repayments via your PayPal Working Capital dashboard, directly from your bank account linked to your PayPal wallet, or from your PayPal balance.

-I don’t have a PayPal Working Capital advance but in my PayPal account, it says I’m eligible to apply.
+I don’t have a PayPal Working Capital cash advance but in my PayPal account, it says I’m eligible to apply.
 Will that change with eBay Managed Payments?

 That said, we truly value your business and we know how much customers love PayPal Working Capital so we’re working on ways to improve accessibility to PayPal Working Capital.
 PayPal is also working to make alternative financing solutions available that will let you determine the best way to fund your business.

-At PayPal we would love to continue to support you and your business.
+At PayPal, we would love to continue to support you and your business.
 If you have sales in other channels or marketplaces, or if you’ve been thinking about setting up your own website, we can help.
 PayPal is a global brand, trusted by more than 24 million businesses and 280 million customers, offering the experience, solutions, and world-class security to support you and your business wherever you sell.